kenzaxtazi/agri-risk/README.md

 ## Requirements
 All packages required are in 'requirements.txt'
-The python version is 3.7.0
+The python version needed is 3.7.0